Paradoxdotexe/vade-mecum/src/pages/docs/vade_mecum.md

 | **Simple Meal**        | Common      | 5 CU  | Satiates a character for 2 Rests, cannot be carried  |
 | **Fancy Meal**         | Average     | 20 CU | Satiates a character for 4 Rests, cannot be carried  |

-Characters that are satiated at the end of a Rest will heal a number of HP equal to `(Strength + Fortitude) x D6`.
+Characters that are satiated at the end of a Rest will heal a number of HP equal to `(Level + Strength + Fortitude) x D6`.

 > A character does not gain any benefit from eating additional meals while already satiated.

 ### Exhaustion

 If an Adventuring Party cannot complete a Rest for any reason, they will gain a level of Exhaustion.
-For each level, a character suffers -1 disadvantage on rolls for Strength, Intelligence, and Perception.
+For each level of exhaustion, a character suffers -1 disadvantage on all skill checks.
-A character can at most have 3 levels of Exhaustion.
+A character can have at most 3 levels of Exhaustion.